-For 2022, the entirety of the Foundations of Risk Management curated readings has been replaced with GARP's proprietary Foundations of Risk Management book.
+All Foundations of Risk Management curated readings are contained in GARP's proprietary Foundations of Risk Management book.
 The contents of this book are as follows:

 - Chapter 1.
 The Building Blocks of Risk Management - Chapter 2.
 How Do Firms Manage Financial Risk? - Chapter 3.
 The Governance of Risk Management - Chapter 4.
 Credit Risk Transfer Mechanisms - Chapter 5.
 Modern Portfolio Theory and Capital Asset Pricing Model - Chapter 6.
 The Arbitrage Pricing Theory and Multifactor Models of Risk and Return - Chapter 7.
 Principles for Effective Data Aggregation and Risk Reporting - Chapter 8.
 Enterprise Risk Management and Future Trends - Chapter 9.
 Learning from Financial Disasters - Chapter 10.
 Anatomy of the Great Financial Crisis of 2007-2009 - Chapter 11.
 GARP Code of Conduct